 Please briefly identify and explain the new substantive provisions, the substantive changes to existing sections, or both.
-A more detailed discussion is provided in the "Detail of changes" section below.

 The substantive provisions identified below were developed based on the consensus proposal of a stakeholder advisory group established by the Department that consisted of representatives from industry, environmental groups, and Department staff; Department analysis; and information gathered from the federal statutes, regulations and policies.
 In addition, the new and increased fees more accurately reflect and evenly distribute the permitting and compliance assurance costs incurred by the Department.